AnthonyJRay/JS-WeirdParts/notes.md

 - Everything you can do with other types you can do with functions.
   - Assign them to variables
-    - Assign them to variables
     - Pass them around as parameters
       - Create them on the fly

 ---